TheIoTLearningInitiative/InternetOfThingsRT/INSTALLATION.md

 Go back to our linux64 folder

     $ cd ~/Workspace/edison-src/out/linux64
+    $ pwd
+    /home/iotchampion/Workspace/edison-src/out/linux64

 and configure the shell environment again

     $ source poky/oe-init-build-env

-Force bitbake to copy the modified configuration to the actual build directory
+Force bitbake to copy the modified configuration to the actual build directory.

     $ bitbake virtual/kernel -c configure -f -v

-now our image is ready to be built
+Now our image is ready to be built.

     $ bitbake edison-image